-- Talk with a professional, such as a counselor, therapist, psychologist, psychiatrist or break isolation through participating in a professionally led support group.
+- Talk with a professional, such as a counselor, therapist, psychologist, psychiatrist, or break isolation through participating in a professionally led support group.
 Professionals can help us work through our challenges– there is nothing wrong with asking for help!

-- Express yourself through getting involved in community organizations, physical exercise, art, acting, writing, music, sports, hobbies etc. Like talking, these are ways people can manage negative feelings.
+- Express yourself through getting involved in community organizations, physical exercise, art, acting, writing, music, sports, hobbies etc. Like talking, these are ways people can manage difficult feelings.

 - Get sleep, eat right and take care of yourself.
-Sometimes when we are stressed out our sleep suffers, our eating habits may change, and we can struggle to make time for fun and relaxation.
+Sometimes when we are stressed, our sleep suffers, our eating habits may change, and we can struggle to make time for fun and relaxation.
 When you feel down, taking care of your body is especially important.

-- If you are feeling down or even suicidal call San Francisco Suicide Prevention’s Crisis Line at 415/781-0500, or the National Suicide Prevention Lifeline at 1-800/273-TALK.
-You can call 24 hours a day; we are always there for you.
+- Whether you are just feeling down or dealing with thoughts of suicide, you call San Francisco Suicide Prevention’s Crisis Line at 415/781-0500, or the National Suicide Prevention Lifeline at 1-800/273-TALK.
+You can call 24 hours a day– we are always here for you.

 When a friend is hurting